zero-to-mastery/start-here-guidelines/README.md

    If you run into a **merge conflict**, you have to resolve the conflict.
 There are a lot of guides online, or you can [watch this tutorial](https://www.youtube.com/watch?v=9ZRb01WhuoE&list=PL2HX_yT71umC0SWrtpzaXt0QzwhWyNI4c&index=4).

-6. After adding the upstream and checking that all files are up to date, we now will create new branch before editing any files.
+6. After adding the upstream and checking that all files are up to date, we now will create a new branch before editing any files.
 There are two ways to do so:

    ```bash
    git checkout -b <branch-name>